mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 hero_image: cover.png
 images:
 - code-review-love/og-cover.jpg
+hide_affiliate_warning: true # No affiliate links in this post
 ---
 Most advice around code reviews focuses on what the reviewer should do.
 But the author is just as important to a successful code review as the reviewer.
 Sadly, there is little guidance for authors, so people make big mistakes simply because they don't know an alternative.